Compassionate Care for Complex Trauma

 • Childhood Trauma

 The impact of childhood trauma can’t be overstated.
-Experiences like abuse, neglect, loss, exposure to domestic violence, substance abuse, or community violence, or household dysfunction shape how one experiences life and the world around them.
+Experiences like abuse, neglect, loss, exposure to domestic violence, substance abuse, community violence, or household dysfunction shape how one experiences life and the world around them.
 Childhood trauma can leave survivors struggling to form healthy relationships and with a reduced sense of self-worth.
 But you don’t have to keep struggling; you deserve to feel worthy, experience safety, and find peace.

 • Relational Trauma

 When the people we trust most to provide care, love, and support cause harm, it can be devastating.
-Relational trauma makes it difficult to form healthy, trusting relationships— because closeness has been a source of pain.
+Relational trauma makes it difficult to form healthy, trusting relationships because closeness has been a source of pain.
 Therapy is a path to healing through relationship with a safe and trusted other, and to work toward a greater sense of connection.

 • Sexual Trauma